Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitwidgets/README.md

 >
 >  **Project Management** ==> **Add as a subproject to project:** none, **Add to version control:** none

+**STEP 4:** Have the project reference the location of the toolkit:

+**qmake**

-- In your apps `.pro` file (for example: TestNorthArrow.pro), add an `include` statement that points to the path of the `toolkit.pri` file that you have on disk.
+- If you chose the **qmake** build system, edit your apps `TestNorthArrow.pro` file (it was created when you went through the ArcGIS Maps SDK for Qt template wizards), add an `include` statement that points to the path of the `toolkit.pri` file that you have on disk.
 > For example:
 > ```cpp
 > ...